Florence Griswold Museum: Museum

-Rebekah Beaulieu, Ph.D., became Director of the Museum in February 2018, succeeding Jeff Andersen, who led the Museum for 41 years.
-Beaulieu holds a bachelor's degree in American Studies from George Washington University, a Master's in Art History and Museum Studies from University of Wisconsin-Milwaukee, a Master's in Arts Administration from Columbia University, and a Ph.D. in American and New England Studies from Boston University.
+Rebekah Beaulieu, Ph.D. to be the museum's Director, succeeding Jeffrey W. Andersen, who led the museum for 41 years.
+Beaulieu holds a bachelor's degree in American Studies from George Washington University, a master's degree in Art History and Museum Studies from the University of Wisconsin-Milwaukee, a master's degree in Arts Administration from Columbia University, and a Ph.D. in American and New England Studies from Boston University.

+Joshua Campbell Torrance is the museum's Executive Director.